abanigiet/Handling-Missing-Values/README.md

 ### Task 1: Load a Dataset with Missing Values
 Write a Python program to load a dataset with missing values.
 For this experiment, let's use the Titanic dataset, which contains missing values.
-If you haven't downloaded it yet, you can get it from "https://raw.githubusercontent.com/datasciencedojo/datasets/master/titanic.csv"
+If you haven't downloaded it yet, you can get it from this repository.

 ### Task 2: Remove Rows with Missing Values
 Write a Python program to remove rows with missing values.